 The regional soil anomalies shown in Figure 7 were delineated by previous workers (joint venture with First Quantum Minerals) as part of a regional assessment of the area for copper deposits.
-Namibia Critical Metals accessed archived soil samples from that period that were collected on a much more detailed sample spacing and analysed by hand held XRF which did not provide reliable data on cobalt.
-These archived samples were therefore submitted to Analytical Laboratories Ltd. ("Actlabs") for proper ICP analysis to confirm the position and scale of the regional anomalies.
+These archived samples were submitted to Analytical Laboratories Ltd. ("Actlabs") for ICP analysis to confirm the position and scale of the regional anomalies.